Explainable fetal ultrasound quality assessment with progressive concept bottleneck models: Method

-We built an observer network to learn $g$, which is a mapping \textbf{"seeing"} segmentation concepts from the input image $x$.
-We define these concepts to be experts' regions of interest in the input image $x$.
-We first trained a segmentation convolutional neural network (CNN) to learn specialist-annotated segmentation mask $s \in {\mathbb{R}}^{h\times w\times n}$, where $n$ is the number of segmentation concepts.
+We build an observer network to learn the mapping $g$, which \textit{\textbf{"sees"}} segmentation concepts from the input image $x$.
+These concepts are segmented regions of interest in the input image $x$, i.e., organs that need to be present in a standard plane.
+We first trained a segmentation convolutional neural network (CNN) to replicate specialist-annotated segmentation masks $s \in {\mathbb{R}}^{h\times w\times n}$, where $n$ is the number of segmentation concepts.
 During inference, the observer predicts a segmentation map $p(s | x) \in {\mathbb{R}^{h \times w \times n}}$.
-Since the segmentation map does not include texture information, which is important for deriving object property, we constructed segmentation concepts by soft-masking the original image $x$ with the segmentation map.
-The $i$-th segmentation concept $\bar{s}_i \in {\mathbb{R}^{h \times w\times m}}$ for each predicted segmentation map $p(s_i | x) \in {\mathbb{R}^{h \times w}}$ is represented as:

-where $x_j$ is the $j$-th channel of the input image and $\odot$ means Hadamard product.
-The segmentation concepts are gathered as $\bar{s} = \{\bar{s}_i | i = 1,2,...,n\}$.
-We call the output of the observer net the \emph{segmentation bottleneck}, where the model provides visual explanations that human users can inspect.
+We call the output of the observer network the \emph{segmentation bottleneck}, where the model provides visual explanations to users.